inspektor-gadget/inspektor-gadget/docs/guides/network-policy.md

 ---

-network-policy monitors the network activity in the specified namespaces and record the list of new TCP connections in a file.
+network-policy monitors the network activity in the specified namespaces and records the list of new TCP connections in a file.
 This file can then be used to generate Kubernetes network policies.

 We will run this demo in the demo namespace: